ompharate/creator-academy/README.md

     ```bash
     cd creator-academy

-3.Install the dependencies:
+3. Install the dependencies:
     ```bash
     npm install
-4.Set up environment variables:
+4. Set up environment variables:
     Create a .env file in the root directory and add the following: env
     ```bash